-The multidisciplinary conference “Africans and Hague Justice: Realities and Perceptions of the International Criminal Court in Africa” will be held at the Hague University of Applied Sciences, The Netherlands from 23-24 May 2014.
+The international conference “Africans and Hague Justice: Realities and Perceptions of the International Criminal Court in Africa” will be held at the Hague University of Applied Sciences (The Netherlands) from 23-24 May 2014.

 In light of the simmering tensions between the Court and some African leaders, ongoing protests in African countries against the ICC and the frequently heard objection that the Court has an anti-Africa bias, it seems timely to explore the perceptions and realities of the ICC in Africa.

 The organisers are therefore very pleased to be able to offer a range of high-level contributions from a variety of disciplines - including international law, international relations, political science, anthropology, history and media studies - to explore African realities and perceptions of the Court and reach a better understanding of them.

 We are proud to welcome Professor Kamari M. Clarke (

 (Florida International University), Professor Makau W. Mutua (

 The organised sessions constitute an essential part in realising the ambition of the conference, which is to highlight the importance of a multi-disciplinary approach in analysing ICC-Africa relations.
 Addressing a variety of topics and themes, speakers will engage participants in discussions that go beyond the legal frame in which ICC-Africa relations are generally captured.
 The titles of the session hope to give you a first impression of the broad scope of the conference.

 For practical details on registration, accommodation and transport, please check the different headings in the menu bar.
 If you are in a position to extend your stay with a few days to explore the city of The Hague, you find some interesting suggestions on the page